How To Use PayPal In Stores

 How To Pay With PayPal In-Store

-If you have a PayPal balance and want to spend it in a brick-and-mortar store, you have three options: NFC-based payment using your Android phone, a PayPal-issued card (of which there are several options), and using PayPal’s scan to pay QR code feature at various locations.
+If you have a PayPal balance and want to spend it in a brick-and-mortar store, you have two options: NFC-based payment using a PayPal-issued card (of which there are several options) and using the PayPal app’s scan-to-pay feature.